Bus-Army-Dude/bus-army-dude/README.md

 - **Theme Consistency Across Sections**
   - All sections now reflect the unified website theme for a cohesive user experience.

+### 🌦️ Weather Based on Location
+- **Important:** To ensure the weather section works properly, users must enable **Location** and have **JavaScript** and **Cookies** enabled.
+- **For TikTok users:** The weather feature does not work in the TikTok browser due to restrictions on accessing location data.
+To enable the weather feature:
+  1. Tap the three dots in the top-right corner of the TikTok app.
+  2. Select "Open in Browser" to allow location access for the weather section to work correctly.

 ### 💻 Supported Operating Systems
 - iOS
 - iPadOS